-The advice you’ll almost always here is this: mirror your design and put the vinyl shiny side down on your cutting mat.
+The advice you’ll almost always see here is this: mirror your design and put the vinyl shiny side down on your cutting mat.
 This advice can be very confusing if you’re brand new, however.
 Mirror what?
 Shiny side where?
 But not to worry — I will explain!

-First, whenever you cut ANY and ALL iron-on or heat transfer vinyl, regardless of the type of brand, you must always mirror (flip) your design before cutting.
+First, whenever you cut ANY and ALL iron-on or heat transfer vinyl, regardless of the type or brand, you must always mirror (flip) your design before cutting.
 Mirroring means to FLIP your design prior to cutting so it appear backward (mirror image) from what it should look like when you’ve finished your project.